BEDFORD,

 68539.
 17th Battalion, Royal Fusiliers.
 Killed in action Friday 30th November 1917.
 Born Wanstead, enlisted Bedford.

 Formerly 205647, Northamptonshire Regiment.
-Commemorated: CAMBRAI
+No known grave.
+Commemorated

-MEMORIAL, LOUVERVAL, Nord, France.
-Panel 3 and 4
+on CAMBRAI MEMORIAL, LOUVERVAL, Nord, France.
+Panel 3 and 4 |

 FOSTER